 Are you keen to takes photos like the pros?
 There are plenty of resources out there for those with heaps of cash to splash on expensive photographic equipment, but what about the average traveller with a standard point-and-shoot camera or even a smartphone?

 Unless you’re a professional travel photographer on an expedition-style assignment, chances are you’re not interested in dragging boxes of equipment around on your travels.
-Tripod, remote flash, all types of lenses are probably a tad unrealistic for the novice just starting out.
+A tripod, remote flash, and a variety of types of lenses are probably a tad unrealistic for the novice just starting out.
+But even those just finessing the art of the selfie can get ahead of the pack with a few nifty tricks in their arsenal.

 Get snap happy with top tips for the budding travel photographer below: